 If you secretly believe you’re the only person who’s ever felt this way after an injurious accident, you’re certainly not.
 While you may think that you shouldn’t be as upset as you are, how a person responds emotionally to an injury may differ substantially because each person’s coping mechanisms are unique to them.
 Though a brief initial emotional reaction to an injury is normal, longer-term negative emotions where the severity of emotional symptoms seem excessive may require treatment from a psychiatrist or therapist.

 Louisiana Civil Code Article 2315 allows for financial compensation for physical injuries’ (economic damages) caused by the negligence, recklessness, or intentional misconduct of another and also provides compensation for emotional distress and anguish (non-economic damages) through insurance claims and civil lawsuits.
 So, though you can’t technically sue for mental anguish, you can receive damages for them in a personal injury lawsuit.

-Louisiana law provides for pain and suffering—emotional distress after an injuring accident because of the negligence, recklessness or intentional misconduct of another—and may include recovery for the following but is not limited to this list:
+Louisiana law provides for pain and suffering—emotional distress after an injury accident because of the negligence, recklessness, or intentional misconduct of another—and may include recovery for the following but is not limited to this list:

 - Emotional suffering